meltano/hub/loaders/bigquery.md

 - [Environment variable](https://meltano.com/docs/configuration.html#configuring-settings): `TARGET_BIGQUERY_MERGE_STATE_MESSAGES`
 - Default: `false`

 Whether to merge multiple state messages from the tap into the state file or uses the last state message as the state file.
+Note that it is not recommended to set this to `true` when using with Meltano as the merge behavior conflicts with Meltano's merge process.

 #### How to use

 Manage this setting using [Meltano UI](#using-meltano-ui), [`meltano config`](https://meltano.com/docs/command-line-interface.html#config), or an [environment variable](https://meltano.com/docs/configuration.html#configuring-settings):